NicoTollenaar/ChainShot-Final-Project/README.md

 3. issuer – the bank of the accountholder, issuer of the cheque
 4. thirdParty – a party other than one of the above
 5. Agent - may be needed for legal reasons for the escrow contract
-6. Name of contract: ABNAMROchainChequeDollars (BANKOFAMERICAchainChequeEuros)
+6. Name of contract: chainAccountDollars
-7. Symbol: $-CHQ-ABN (currency - cheque - issuing bank), EUR-CHQ-BOA
+7. Symbol: $-ON-CHAIN-BANK-X

+Both the chainAccount and the escrow contracts are deployed by the bank.
+De default signer will be the bank.

-# Main steps
+# Main steps chainAccount

 1. accountHolder requests the issuer to issue a cheque through an off-chain request
 2. the issuer mints a cheque (to itself) and then transfers the newly minted cheque to the accountholder